+2.1.
 Contrasting and changing community contexts

-The study was conducted at a time when transformations in the economy were bringing about rapid changes with implications for children's work.
+The study was conducted at a time when transformations in the economy were bringing about rapid changes, with implications for children's work.
+We describe the three research sites below.
+In order to preserve respondents' anonymity, pseudonyms are used for communities and research participants.

-Leki,3 the rural site in Oromia Region, is in an area where there has been recent expansion of private irrigated commercial farms growing vegetables and flowers - an expansion which has characterised development in the Rift Valley.
-This has created a demand for both boys and girls in their teens to work in planting, weeding and harvesting vegetables, and for older girls to work in flower farms and vineyards.
-The site is close to an expanding town which offers opportunities for work in construction, transport and services.
-Being close to a lake and in close proximity to the town has meant that men and boys earn income from fishing, girls make fishing nets, and younger children have started to collect fish bones to sell to a new factory producing animal food.
+Leki, a rural site in Oromia Region, is in an area where there has been recent expansion of private irrigated commercial farms growing vegetables and flowers - an expansion which has characterised development in the Rift Valley.
+This has created a demand for both boys and girls in their teens to work in planting, weeding and harvesting vegetables, and for older girls to work on flower farms and in vineyards.
+The site is close to an expanding town, which offers opportunities for work in construction, transport and services.
+Because it is also close to a lake men and boys earn income from fishing, girls make fishing nets, and younger children have started to collect fish bones to sell to a new factory producing animal food.